Sheffield Cathedral’s latest light installation set to leave you seeing stars

 Sheffield Cathedral is once again teaming up with the award-winning artistic collaboration Luxmuralis, to bring another eight days of incredible illuminations to Sheffield.

-Fresh from the success of ‘The Angels are Coming’, from 13 – 20 March the interior of Sheffield Cathedral will be transformed again.
+Fresh from the success of ‘The Angels are Coming’, this spring from 13 – 20 March the interior of Sheffield Cathedral will be transformed again.
 Visitors will be wowed as they wander through the Cathedral on a walking journey through space which will reveal the universe, galaxies and meteor showers.

 The Very Reverend Peter Bradley, DL The Dean of Sheffield said: “It was a big decision for the Cathedral to commit to ‘The Angels are Coming’ but we’re so glad we did.
 The response from the people of Sheffield and further afield was incredible.
 More than 11,500 people visited our Cathedral, many of whom had not been in the Cathedral before.
 It was wonderful to see so many families here.